hanaa-mohamed/cpprelude/docs/string.md

-# string
+# String

 `cpprelude::string` is simply a `string_slice<Char_Type>` which in turn is just a slice of memory `slice<Char_Type>` that stores the string data.
-Once the string is initialized it no longer can be resized but the data inside it can be altered in any way or form. but resizing isn't enabled.
+Once the string is initialized, it no longer can be resized.
+But the data inside it can be altered in any way or form and resizing isn't enabled.
 `cpprelude::string` needs manual memory management if it's dynamically allocated then you need to explicitly dispose it.

 ### Meta Interface